 One is sensitization.
 Sometimes just including people in a study makes them act differently than they normally do.
-Let's say I'm a volunteer in a study about eating habits.
-I'm not supposed to change my habits during the study -- just write down what I eat.
-But I can't help but start paying more attention to my diet when I write it down.
-"Wow!
-I'm drinking five soft drinks a day!
-That's too much."
-So I reduce my soft drink consumption.
+Assume I am a volunteer in a study about eating habits.
+I am told not to change my eating habits during the study.
+I am supposed to keep a record of what I eat.
+However, I start paying more attention to my diet when I write it down.
+I find that I usually drink five soft drinks a day!
+I know this is not good, and I reduce my soft drink consumption - and mess up the study - because I was sensitized to this component in my diet.